220425-Reston-NET/Training-Code/Wk2-C#/Notes/Readme.md

 * Why the heap? since memory in the heap can be dynamically changing
 * Ex: classes, arrays, interfaces, strings, etc.

-# What happens when you run your code?
-* Well the computer doesn't understand english language and the keywords we have written in our source code (source codes are just )

 # Arrays
 * Used to store a datatype and have fixed sizes
 * Zero-based index